genital-autonomy-collective/genital-autonomy-collective.github.io/source/index.md

 This is our only active legal challenge to Oregon’s binary and exclusionary system.
-Without an intersex plaintiff, the case may move forward—but it will likely fail to secure protections for intersex people, and this constitutional opportunity could be lost.
+Without an intersex plaintiff, the case may move forward - but it will likely fail to secure protections for intersex people, and this constitutional opportunity could be lost.

-With an intersex plaintiff, the odds of success increase significantly—and any favorable ruling is far more likely to set a precedent that protects intersex minors and the adults they will become.
+With an intersex plaintiff, the odds of success increase significantly - and any favorable ruling is far more likely to set a precedent that protects intersex minors and the adults they will become.